 The subsequent indictment alleges Boylan “acted with a wanton or reckless disregard for human life by engaging in misconduct, gross negligence and inattention to his duties.”

 Officials blamed the owners of the vessel, Truth Aquatics Inc., for a lack of oversight even though federal safety investigators never found the cause of the fire.
 The owners, Glen and Dana Fritzler, have not been criminally charged.

 Truth Aquatics is seeking to avoid payouts to the families of the victims under a provision in federal maritime law.
 Family members of the dead have filed claims against the Fritzlers and the company, and have sued the U.S. Coast Guard.

 Family members of those who perished at sea showed up for Boylan’s arraignment and said it has been a trying three years seeking accountability.

 “It’s been a long journey, a very hard journey.
 And learning to live with grief is very difficult,” said Susana Solano Rosas, who lost three daughters in the fire.
 “Today means that hopefully we can see a little bit of justice. … The court is going to move along and try this man, try this captain who allowed our 34 to be killed and burned on that boat.” ___

-Associated Press reporter Brian Melley contributed to this report.
+Associated Press writer Brian Melley contributed to this report.